motlabs/dont-be-turtle/readme.md

 ### Description

 This **Don't be a Turtle Project** makes all of IT people have right posture and feel good while they are working!
 We investigate a mobile machine learning based methodology providing feedbacks with respect to your neck posture.
-For this purpose, we monitor neck, detecting that whether you are maintaining good working posture.
-Then, if you are working in an overhanging posture, you will be alerted to maintain a good posture.
+For this purpose, we monitor neck, detecting  whether you are maintaining good working posture.
+If you are working in an overhanging posture, you will be alerted to maintain a good posture.

 ![alt text](https://github.com/MachineLearningOfThings/smile-turtle-proj/blob/develop/images/about.jpg)